arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

-I've used a serialized column for the prices catalog.
-However separate table for price entries could be even easier to handle the entries.
+I've used a serialized column for the pricing catalog.
+However separate table for price entries could be even easier to handle them.

 ```ruby
 module Products